Gdanycz/gdx_bodycam/README.md

 # gdx_bodycam

-Script na bodycam pro PD
+Script for bodycam for PD

-Funkce:
+Features:
-- Jednoduché UI
+- Simple UI
-- Použití na item
+- Use per item
-- Nasazení propu na postavu (nutno upravit podle vašeho eupu)
+- Putting a pass on a character (must be adjusted to your eup)
-- Pípání bodycamu, pokud je aktivní
+- Beeping bodycam if active

-Instalace:
+Installation:
-- Vložte gdx_bodycam do resources
+- Insert gdx_bodycam into resources
-- Importujte "item.sql" do databáze
+- Import "item.sql" into the database
-- Do server.cfg vložte "ensure gdx_bodycam"
+- Insert "ensure gdx_bodycam" into server.cfg
-- Upravte číslo oblečení v client.lua na řádku 193, 195, 204 a 206
+- Edit the outfit number in client.lua on line 193, 195, 204 and 206

-Požadavky:
+Requirements:
 - es_extended
 - skinchanger
 - InteractSound